Upgrading Tanzu Kubernetes Grid Integrated Edition (NSX-T Networking)

 - In the TKGI tile > Networking pane, update NSX Manager hostname and NSX Manager CA Cert.

-- After making any updates to the BOSH Director or TKGI tiles:
+- After making changes to the BOSH Director or TKGI tiles:

 - On the Installation Dashboard in Ops Manager, click Review Pending Changes.